 The Value of Learning a Foreign Language

-Sometimes learning a foreign language can be particularly challenging for native English speakers precisely because the English language has become the de facto international language of communication between people of different languages.
-For this reason, as well as the American primary and secondary education system often not encouraging serious study of foreign languages, American University students going abroad often have much less experience studying foreign languages than do students coming from other countries.
+Sometimes learning a foreign language can be particularly challenging for native English speakers.
+As the English language has become the de facto international language of communication between people of different languages, anglophones are less likely to develop foreign language skills Beyond this, we have seen less and less money spent in public school primary and secondary education systems for the study of foreign languages.
+This all leads to many Americans having a much lower skills in foreign language than young people in many other developed world countries.

 In spite of these difficulties, in today’s global world, it is clear that the value of understanding more than just one language will become increasingly more and more important for those looking to have the greatest employment opportunities.

 Beyond the more practical reasons for wanting to learn foreign languages, there are many intangible qualities to be gained from knowing more than one language.
 Studies have shown that those who know two or more languages transform the structural aspect of their brains which leads to increased openness and creativity in all tasks.